Call (908) 879-3900

 45 min introductory session is completely private.

-One on one instruction on all apparatus
+One on one teaching on all apparatus completely private

 Semi-private session where you and your partner can enjoy Pilates together.
 Please note that we do no provide a partner.

 What to wear in Pilates class?

 Indeed, Pilates classes come with many benefits and are very worthy of devoting your time and energy.
 If you want to get the most out of your classes be sure you choose attire that is suitable for this type of exercise.
 Please, keep your attire simple.
 These tips can help ensure you're dressed for Pilates success:

 427 Route 24, Chester, New Jersey 07930 United States